simonefranza/nvim-conv/README.md

 ### Floating point precision

-Per default the conversion always prints 2 decimal digits, if you wish to change it on the fly you can execute:
+By default the conversion always prints 2 decimal digits, if you wish to change it on the fly you can execute:

     :ConvSetPrecision 4